The Deep-Sea Dragonfish Has One of the Most Terrifying Smiles on Earth

 Advertisement

-Much like our own teeth, they found, the dragonfish’s teeth are coated by a layer of enamel-like protein, with an inner layer of a bonier material called dentin.
+Much like our own teeth, they found, the dragonfish’s teeth are coated by a layer of enamel-like proteins, with an inner layer of a bonier material called dentin.
 But the fish has evolved a unique way to keep its teeth invisible, even compared to other examples of translucent body parts in nature, such as the cornea of the eye.

 “These teeth—they have a nanoscale structure, meaning that hydroxyapatite nanocrystals are embedded in an amorphous matrix,” Meyers explained to Gizmodo by phone this week.
 “And when the features of most any material are very, very small, light doesn’t scatter or bump off—it just goes through it.”